“The falling leaves drift by the window

 Summer could last forever for me now.
-Since I can not improve on the fall memories that I pray will never fall away, I would then wish for t-shirt and shorts weather to stick around.
+Since I can not improve on the fall memories that I hope will never fall away, I wish for t-shirt and shorts weather to stick around.
 While summer is always filled with a certain sort of contentment, fall is filled with nostalgia for a by-gone era.
 I can stand in the middle of the park and remember what was, or travel to the arboretum to immerse myself in colored leaves, but I can not turn back any clocks.
 That is the reminder that autumn ushers in with its cooler nights and shorter days.

 “Since you went away the days grow long

 And soon I’ll hear old winter’s song…”